 One of the Center’s activities has been to obtain funding and distribute micro-grants for cultural research to Communication scholars so they can travel in order to develop, or take advantage of existing, international research connections.
-Two sets of micro-grants have been awarded to date: the first was funded by the National Communication Association, and the second by the Association for Business Communication.
+Two sets of micro-grants have been awarded to date: the first was funded by the National Communication Association, and the second by the Association for Business Communication (both groups were members of the Council of Communication Associations, the parent organization of CID, at the time).
 If and when additional funding is available, information will be posted to the site.

 In the meantime, a list of many likely sources of grant funding is maintained, and individual posts on specific grant opportunities appear frequently.
-Documentation for the Fulbright International Exchange Program, an obvious source of funding for international collaborative research, is available, including examples of specific scholars describing their own experiences.
+Documentation for the Fulbright International Exchange Program, an obvious source of funding for international collaborative research, is available, including multiple examples of specific scholars describing their own experiences.
 If you have been a Fulbright scholar in Communication or a cognate discipline yourself, send an email with details so we can share your experience more widely, providing additional models for those potentially interested in that program.

 CID posts profiles of researchers and practitioners with interests in intercultural dialogue and related matters, organized by geographic location.
 If you are traveling or need a collaborator, review these profiles.
 If you wish to be added, please email a profile for review.
 You’ll be asked in what activity you would like to participate: writing or translating for CID are the most common.
 We also have profiles posted for a variety of additional people affiliated with CID: the Director, Associate Director, Advisory Board members, and interns.